lahin31/system-design-bangla/sections/rest-api/README.md

 - <a href="https://youtu.be/ST8XxjOTIsg" target="_blank">What is a REST API?
 Basics of HTTP REST APIs, taxonomy , HTTP verbs and more</a>
 - <a href="https://youtu.be/aumDleTg_UQ" target="_blank">What is an HTTP POST API?
 REST API Series,POST method, response codes, errors, best practices & more</a>
+- <a href="https://youtu.be/76CcJ90Lz4U" target="_blank">How to use headers in REST APIs?
+Different types of headers, how and where to use?</a>